ngageoint/hootenanny/README.md

 A conflation workflow defines the manner in which two maps are merged together.
 Hootenanny has the following workflows:
 * **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** **(default)** - _Keep the best of both maps while favoring the first_
-  * Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
+  * Merge the best geometry and tag parts of map B into map A, favoring map A's data.
   * Use this type of conflation when you want conflated output based on the best state of both input datasets while favoring one of them.
+* **[Average Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** - _Keep the average of both maps_
+  * Merge by using the average of each feature's geometry and tags between maps A and B.
+  * Use this type of conflation when you consider both inputs equal in quality.
+  * Currently, geometry averaging only applies to linear features but may eventually be extended to point and polygon geometries.
+Point and polygon geometries are merged the same as in Reference Conflation.
 * **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cut.asciidoc)** (aka Cookie Cutter Conflation) - _Completely replace a section_
   * Either:
     * Define a region in map A and replace data in that region with data in the same region from map B OR
     * Define a region in map A to preserve and replace data outside of it with data outside of the region from map B.
   * Use this type of conflation if you have a specific region of your dataset that you would like to replace with data from another dataset or you would like to surround your dataset with new data.
 * **[Differential Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/DifferentialConflation.asciidoc)** - _Add new features that do not conflict_
-  * Conflate map A with B where the only data added to the output from B is in areas that don't overlap with A.
+  * Merge map A with B where the only data added to the output from B is in areas that don't overlap with A.
   * Use this type of conflation when you want to fill holes in your dataset with data from another source without modifying any of the data in the first dataset.
   * There is an option available to transfer tags to existing features in map A from matching features in map B where there is feature overlap in addition to generating the differential output.
 * **[Attribute Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/AttributeConflation.asciidoc)** - _Transfer attributes over to existing geometries_
-  * Conflate map A with B where only tags are transferred from B to matching features in A and no changes are made to A's geometries.
+  * Merge map A with B where only tags are transferred from B to matching features in A and no changes are made to A's geometries.
   * Use this type of conflation when the first dataset's geometry is superior to a second dataset, but the attributes of the second dataset are superior to that of the first dataset.

 # Attribute Translation